talvbansal/talvbansal.me/source/_posts/force-laravel-to-return-json-responses.md

 He was trying to make requests to the Laravel backend and told me he kept receiving a response with a http status code of 302.
 3XX http status codes are redirection status codes.

-It turned out that he had not set an accept header on the requests to the server that the app was making, as a result the server was re-directing to the server route with the
+It turned out that he had not set an accept header on the requests to the server that the app was making.

 By default if you dont set a requests accept headers they default to `Accept: */*`.
 With those set laravel responds with a `Content-Type` of `text/html`.